The Ponce de Leon Inlet Lighthouse & Museum, a National Treasure

 Ponce Inlet Light is located just 12 miles south of Daytona Beach, an easy drive from Orlando or NASA's Kennedy Space Center.
 A climb up the distinctive, russet-colored Ponce Inlet Light means 203 steps up to heaven, or at least an amazing view of the surrounding scenic towns and Atlantic Ocean.

-Stop in for a peak into the romance and utility of lighthouses.
+Stop in for a peek into the romance and utility of lighthouses.
 Just don't say I didn't warn you about getting hooked.
-Since my visit to Ponce Inlet just 11 months ago, I have visited five lighthouses and climbed four!
+Since my visit to Ponce Inlet just 11 months ago, I have visited five lighthouses and climbed four.